-Large brown limestone heart scarab, once placed on the throat, chest, or heart of the Mummy.
-Some were worn by the deceased on a necklace, or mounted in gold settings as a pectoral.
-Heart scarabs provided the bearer with the assurance that at the final judgment as depicted in the Book of the Dead, the bearer would be found ”True of Voice” and accepted into the eternal afterlife by the God Osiris.
-Six lines of Egyptian symbols and hieroglyphics on the bottom.
-Cartouche on the top.
-Unusually large and beautiful.
-18th Dynasty.
+Extremely large brown limestone heart scarab, once placed on the throat, chest, or heart of the Mummy.
+Some were worn by the deceased on a necklace, or mounted in gold settings as a pectoral. heart scarabs provided the bearer with the assurance that at the final judgment as depicted in the Book of the Dead, the bearer would be found ”True of Voice” and accepted into the eternal afterlife by the God Osiris.
+At the bottom, five lines of hieroglyphics and Egyptian symbols.
+Very rare and beautiful.
+Third Intermediate.

 Egyptian antiquities are gauranteed to be authentic and from the period stated.
 All of our artifacts come with a Certificate of Authenticity.

 Treasures of the World Artifact Spotlight:

 Alexander the Great Coin solid Silver Tetradrachm struck at the Amphipolis mint sometime between 315 BC and 294 BC.
 The front carries a likeness of Hercules adorned with the head of the Thespian Lion, the killing of which was one of his great feats.
 It is believed that Alexander was the model for the face of Hercules in these coins.
 The reverse shows Zeus enthroned with an eagle perched on his outstretched right hand and a scepter in his left.
 If his legs are crossed it would indicate that the coin was struck posthumously (struck after the death of Alexander).
 If legs are placed together it would indicate that the coin was struck during the lifetime of Alexander.
 In the right field an inscription meaning (Money of) Alexander, while on the left field contains the marks or symbols of the mint's Magistrates.